 Each parent/guardian and student account will require a separate Username and Password.
 The username and password needed for PIV login will be randomly generated and sent home in a letter (elementary) or distributed during registration for grades 6-12.
 If more than one student is enrolled at the same school, a separate account will be generated for each child.

 In order to access the account, a parent/guardian must return the signature page acknowledging receipt of the username and password.
 Parents and students will receive separate usernames and passwords.
-Passwords cannot be changed and will be generated at the beginning of each school year.
+Student and parent passwords are assigned when a student first enrolls in the district; parent passwords can be changed, student passwords cannot.
 They are confidential and should not be shared with others.
 Upon verification that a PIV username or password has been compromised, access through that account will be immediately disabled by designated school personnel.
 If a student is new to the district or parents/guardians have not received a letter, or a username and password has been lost, please contact the school for assistance.
 For security purposes, the PIV account information will not be shared over the telephone or by email.

 What You Will See with PIV